 If (R)AN nodes receive paging messages from the AMF, the UE is paged by the (R)AN node, see TS 38.331 [xx].

-6. [Conditional] AMF to SMF: N11 message ACK.
+6. [Conditional] AMF to SMF: Namf_MT_EnableUEReachability response.

 The AMF supervises the paging procedure with a timer.
 If the AMF receives no response from the UE to the Paging Request message, the AMF may apply further paging according to any applicable paging strategy described in step 3.

-If the AMF receives no response from the UE, the AMF considers the UE as unreachable and the SM N2 message cannot be routed to the (R)AN, so the AMF shall return an f"N11 message Reject" with an appropriate "failure cause", e.g. UE unreachability, to SMF or other network functions to indicate the failure of "message routing service", unless the AMF is aware of an ongoing MM procedure that prevents the UE from responding, i.e. the AMF receives an N14 Context Request message indicating that the UE performs Registration procedure with another AMF.
+If the AMF receives no response from the UE, the AMF considers the UE as unreachable and the SM N2 message cannot be routed to the (R)AN, so the AMF shall return an Namf_MT_EnableUEReachability response with an appropriate "failure cause", e.g. UE unreachability, to SMF or other network functions to indicate the failure of "message routing service", unless the AMF is aware of an ongoing MM procedure that prevents the UE from responding, i.e. the AMF receives an N14 Context Request message indicating that the UE performs Registration procedure with another AMF.

 Editor's note: Inter-system procedures e.g. EPC to 5G CN are FFS.

-When an "N11 message Reject" is received, SMF informs the UPF.
+When a Namf_MT_EnableUEReachability response with a "failure cause" is received, SMF informs the UPF.

 Editor's note: Procedure to pause of charging by SMF is FFS.

-7. When UE is in the CM-IDLE state, upon reception of paging request, the UE initiates the UE triggered Service Request procedure (clause 4.2.3.2)In step 4a of clause 4.2.3.2, the AMF sends N11 message to SMF(s) associated with the PDU session identified in MM NAS Service Request message if there is any, but not to SMF(s) from which it receives the in step 3a.
+7. When UE is in the CM-IDLE state, upon reception of paging request, the UE initiates the UE triggered Service Request procedure (clause 4.2.3.2), and step 1, 2, 3 of this procedure are executed.

+In some exceptional cases, UE responses the paging along with some other PDU sessions to be activated, and the follow steps will be executed.
+In step 4a of clause 4.2.3.2, the AMF invokes Namf_MT_EnableUEReachability to SMF(s) associated with the PDU session identified in MM NAS Service Request message if there is any, but not to SMF(s) from which it receives the Namf_MT_EnableUEReachability in step 3a.
+The SMF will respond Nsmf_PDUSession_UpdateSMContext to AMF, which does not indicate in the figure.

+8. AMF to SMF: Namf_ MT_EnableUEReachability response to SMF from which it receives the Namf_MT_EnableUEReachability in step 3a, indicating UE is reachable.

+9. SMF to AMF: Namf_Communication_N1N2MessageTransfer Request (SUPI, PDU session ID, N2 SM information (QoS profile, CN N3 Tunnel Info), Priority).

+10. The UE triggered Service Request procedure (from step 11 and afterwards n clause 4.2.3.2) are executed.

-8. The UPF transmits the buffered downlink data toward UE via (R)AN node which performed the Service Request procedure.
+11. The UPF transmits the buffered downlink data toward UE via (R)AN node which performed the Service Request procedure.